 Once the data has been processed, users can evaluate the quality of data and identify the reasons for flagged records.
 For instance, the screenshot below shows that one of the records was erroneous because of the incorrect email address.

 - Monitor and adjust the data quality workflows based on changing data needs

-Users must verify the data quality workflows at periodic intervals to ensure that the data quality rules are in sync with the overall business goals.
+Users must verify the data validation workflows at periodic intervals to ensure that the data quality rules are in sync with the overall business goals.
 This also includes taking necessary actions to improve data quality standards based on prior results.

-Ensuring Data Quality with Astera Centerprise
+Ensure Data Quality Management with Astera Centerprise

 Astera Centerprise is an end-to-end data management solution that enables businesses to accomplish complex data integration tasks while ensuring data quality.
 The advanced data profiling and data quality capabilities allow users to measure the integrity of critical business data, speeding up data integration projects in an agile, code-free environment.

-Want to find out how Centerprise can aid successful data quality management?
+Want to find out how Centerprise can aid successful enterprise data quality management?
 Download the free trial version and experience for yourself!